SebSemos/villager_steve_model/README.md

 [Alex and Steve villagers](https://www.planetminecraft.com/texture-pack/alex-and-steve-villagers/) also took inspiration from the animated story of the same studio.
 Although I did worked with vanilla Alex and Steve textures, this is why you have possibility to get the "Derp" skin in this pack.

 [Hermitcraft villagers](https://www.planetminecraft.com/texture-pack/hermitcraft-villagers/) is using skins of famous youtubers currently playing on this smp.
 The skins I used have been taken via [NameMC](https://fr.namemc.com/) You can get the history of skin used by a player on this website.
+Some custom items have been made by Stridey.
+He gave me authorization to use them.
+I don't know who made the rest.
+If you are the creator and don't want it to be shared in this pack, let me know :)

 If you came accross these pack I assume you most likely know where they come from.
 If not, feel free to check out [Squared Media](https://www.youtube.com/@SquaredMediaAnimations) for the animations and [Hermitcraft](https://hermitcraft.com/) for the SMP.